ossf/fuzz-introspector/doc/sphinx/source/user-guides/analyse-sink-function.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, Sink Analyser is not included in the Fuzz Introspector
 processing.
-To enable Sink Analyser in the Fuzz Intorpsector report,
+To enable Sink Analyser in the Fuzz Intropsector report,
 please add the argument ``--analysis SinkCoverageAnalyser`` when
 executing the main method of the Fuzz Introspector.
 Fuzz Introspector
 will then run the Sink Analyser to generate both a result table section